ramigglez/my_portafolio_api/README.md

 <pre>

-this project is a api and projects manager
+this project is an api and a projects manager

 ("administrador de proyectos web")